 Plastform Unveils New Kitchen Countertop Solutions With Style, Durability & Affordability

-Brampton, Ontario – August?6,?2025 – Plastform, a family-owned manufacturer and installer of custom laminate countertops and cabinetry, today announced the availability of its expanded kitchen countertop line, now fully showcased on its official website.
+(MENAFN- ForPressRelease) Brampton, Ontario, August 6, 2025 – Plastform, a family-owned manufacturer and installer of custom laminate countertops and cabinetry, today announced the availability of its expanded kitchen countertop line, now fully showcased on its official website.

 Featuring high performance laminated surfaces crafted from FSC certified HPL composite wood, Plastform's offerings include a diverse selection of edge profiles such as Classic, Finesse, Regency, Nova, Mirage, Contessa, Versailles, Vintage, and Sienna-designed for both aesthetic appeal and long-term durability.
 Each model is made in house at Plastform's Brampton facility, ensuring precise measurements, consistent quality, and a streamlined customer experience.